What we know about the Nashville school shooter Audrey Hale

 Police have identified the suspected shooter by their name at birth; Hale reportedly was a transgender man who used he/him pronouns, though law enforcement officials initially described the suspect as a woman in the aftermath of the shooting.
 Police did not provide another name but on the suspect’s social media accounts they refer to themselves as Aiden.

-Metro Nashville Police Chief John Drake said in a press conference on Monday that Hale once attended the school.
+Metro Nashville Police Chief John Drake said in a press conference on Monday that Hale once attended the christian elementary school.

-An illustrator and graphic designer who attended Nossi College of Art, Hale does not appear to have had any criminal record prior to Monday’s massacre.
+An illustrator and graphic designer who attended Nossi College of Art, Hale had no criminal record prior to Monday’s massacre and was not known to law enforcement.

 Neighbours have revealed their shock at Monday’s attack, describing Hale as a normal “quiet” person, from a family without any apparent interest in guns.